OgistDipen/hygge/README.md

 Now you should be all set up for checking out app.

-Start app by: php artisan serve
+Start app by: <br />
+php artisan serve

 <br />
 <hr />